spalfonsos/Tutorial_hpc_extended/tutorial/02_class2.md

 For runing the previous notebook in the cluster we need to

-- Activate the environment and add te extra packages required for the notebook.
+- Activate the environment and add the extra packages required for the notebook.

 ```text
   #!/bin/bash